twbell/public-works/polygons/airports.md

 * Lookup the given airport record in your mapping tool.
 * Draw a polygon around the airport's terminals, runways, and parking.
-* Be sure NOT to zoom in so close that your mapping tool stops providing a straight-down view.
+* Do not zoom in so close that your mapping tool stops providing a straight-down view.
 It's important for accuracy that you have a straight-down view while drawing the polygon.
 * Your polygon should represent the area that we'd reasonably consider to be "at" the airport.
 That is, once a person were to enter the polygon, we'd consider them to most likely be visiting the airport.
 * Draw only one polygon.
 Please use your best human judgement so that your one polygon surrounds the airport area with reasonble accuracy.
 * Please use your overall best human judgment when identifying airport parking lot and runways.